Particular/docs.particular.net/samples/manual-unsubscribe/sample.md

 This sample shows how to manually remove subscriptions when subscribers are decommissioned.
 The solution comprises of 4 projects.

-NOTE: While this sample uses the [MSMQ transport](/transports/msmq), the concepts shown are valid for all transports based on message driven subscriptions and that don't support native pub/sub.
+WARNING: While this sample uses the [MSMQ transport](/transports/msmq), the concepts shown are valid for all transports based on message driven subscriptions.
+The approach shown in this sample is not applicable to transports that support native pub/sub.
 For more information see [Publish-Subscribe](/nservicebus/messaging/publish-subscribe/).

 ## Running the sample